Education and qualifications:

 Which institutions are you a member of?
-Institution of Fire Engineers (FIFireE), Institution of Professional Engineers New Zealand (MIPENZ), Chartered Association of Building Engineers (FCABE)
+Institution of Fire Engineers (IFE), Engineering New Zealand (EngNZ), Chartered Association of Building Engineers (CABE)

 Please describe your current role:

-My responsibilities as the company Senior Fire Engineer include managing the Fire Team and being the lead for all fire engineering and fire design.
-I provide specialist fire advice to the various disciplines within the company, across the head office and three regional offices.
+As the company’s Senior Fire Engineer my responsibilities include heading the Fire Engineering and Design Team and being the Fire Engineering and Fire Design lead.
+As we’re a multi-disciplinary company, I provide specialist fire advice to the different disciplines across the head office Auckland and three regional offices, Hamilton, Tauranga and Wellington.

-As part of my role I provide clients with fire engineering design reports for building consent.
-This includes Building Act and Regulatory compliance; specialist advice on passive fire stopping and systems; complex fire modelling; fire protection system specification; fire safety strategy and review; fire engineering cost benefit analysis and fire safety risk assessments, among other services.
+My role includes providing current and new clients with fire engineering design reports for building consent purposes.
+This consists of Building Act and Regulatory compliance; specialist advice on areas such as passive fire protection systems; complex fire modelling; fire protection system specification; fire safety strategy and review; independent peer review; fire engineering cost benefit analysis and fire safety risk assessments, among other services.

 Please provide a brief outline of your career so far:

-I had a diverse career in the Naval Air Command Fire Service (Royal Navy) spanning 24 years, in which I progressed to the equivalent level of an Assistant Divisional Officer.
-In 2003 I left the Royal Navy and for 13 years ran my own consultancy practice specialising in fire safety and engineering consultancy.
+I had a diverse career as a military fire-fighter in the Naval Air Command Fire Service (Royal Navy) spanning 24 years, in which I progressed to the equivalent level of an Assistant Divisional Officer.
+After retiring from the Royal Navy in 2003 I spent the next 13 years running my own consultancy practice, specialising in fire safety and engineering consultancy.

-Whilst in private practice I undertook the BEng (Hons) Fire Engineering undergraduate degree followed by the MSc postgraduate degree in Fire Safety Engineering at the University of Central Lancashire, which I completed on a six year block study arrangement.
-Throughout my studies I was able to immediately use my new found knowledge in my work.
+While in private practice I undertook the BEng (Hons) Fire Engineering undergraduate degree followed by the MSc postgraduate degree in Fire Safety Engineering at the University of Central Lancashire.
+Throughout my studies I was able to instantaneously use my new-found knowledge in my professional role.

-In 2011 I made the decision to work towards professional registration as an Incorporated Engineer (IEng).
-I found this a very robust process and with the support of my referees and good advice from the team at IFE, I achieved registration in May 2012.
-This outcome meant a great deal to myself, as a group of my peers had assessed that I was currently utilising my skills at the correct level at that time as a practising fire engineer.
-Additionally, this professional status allowed me to be recognised within the industry and highlighted my value to my current and prospective employers.
+In 2011 I began working towards professional registration as an Incorporated Engineer (IEng) then, after gaining more experience, I progressed to Chartered Engineer (CEng) in 2016.
+Running concurrently, I also completed the assessment process to become a Chartered Professional Engineer (CPEng) in New Zealand.
+I found all three processes robust and the outcomes meant a great deal to me due to the thorough assessment of my competency by a group of my peers, confirming that I am using my skills at the correct level as a practicing fire engineer.
+Additionally, this professional status allowed me to be recognised within the industry and highlighted my value to my employer and current and prospective clients.

-Over the years I have carried out fire safety works on a number of high profile buildings including the Olympic Park and other temporary stadia for the London 2012 Olympic and Paralympic Games.
+Over the years I have carried out fire safety works on a number of high-profile buildings including the Olympic Park and other temporary stadia for the London 2012 Olympic and Paralympic Games.
 This involved completing detailed fire risk assessments on the venues initially on plan to provide advice on design and other requirements and then once completed, fire risk assessments for game days.
-In addition, it involved trouble-shooting on-site when perhaps, for example, the contractors had placed a structure too close to an adjoining stand – so some very varied problems to solve in very tight time constraints.
-Other premises I have worked on include nuclear and military establishments, research sites, offices, shops, factories, laboratories, museums, residential flats and care homes, schools, universities, NHS health centres, hospitals and clinics.
+Other projects include high-rise buildings with complex features such as single-stair escape routes and large atriums.
+Additional projects I have worked on include industrial, commercial and residential projects for both the private and public sector

 What attracted you to become registered as a CEng?

-I recognise the value of professional registration and was already an Incorporated Engineer (IEng), having gained IEng registration in May 2012.
-But my goal was always to become a Chartered Engineer to demonstrate my expertise and commitment to fire engineering.
-It provides assurance to my peers and clients that I not only conduct myself in a professional and ethical manner but also that I have been independently reviewed and assessed as meeting an internationally recognised standard of competence.
+I recognised the value of professional registration and although already an Incorporated Engineer, my long-term goal was to become a Chartered Engineer.
+This allows me to demonstrate my expertise and commitment to the fire engineering profession.
+It also provides assurance to my peers and clients that I not only conduct myself in a professional and ethical manner, but also that I have been independently assessed as meeting an internationally recognised standard of competence.

 How did you become registered as a CEng?

 I submitted my application and was advised by IFE that my degrees met the academic requirements for registration as a CEng.
-All that was left for me to do was to demonstrate that I met the competences and commitments set out in the Engineering Council’s standard, UK-SPEC.
+All that was left for me to do was to demonstrate that I met the competences and commitments set out in the Engineering Council’s standard, the UK Standard for Professional Engineering Competence (UK-SPEC).

-The IFE’s membership team provided advice and support by allocating me a mentor who provided me with advice on the style and detail of content required for my Professional Review Report.
-The IFE team kept me informed throughout the process, which I found to be seamless.
+The IFE’s membership team provided advice and support by allocating me a mentor who was based nearby in Brisbane.
+He gave me advice on the style and level of detail required for my Professional Review Report.
+Additionally, the IFE team kept me informed throughout the process, which I found to be seamless.

 How has professional registration as a CEng benefitted your career?